-Alchemical free energy calculation.
-We perform the widely used relative free energy calculations to estimate the relative binding affinities of different guest molecules.
-The reference guest is set to g8.
+g8 structure shown in Fig. 1 is used as the starting configuration for simulations of the solvated complex.
+The guest g8 in this structure is gradually mutated to another guest in the alchemical transformation.
+We superpose the other guest on g8 and manually alter the coordinates to maximize the similarity between the host-gust complex and the binding poses obtained from our previous work in the online repository.
 The difference between binding affinities could be estimated with the difference between the free energy change for mutating g8 to another guest in the solvated complex and that in solvent.
 The staging technique is used to enhance the convergence of the simulation.
 21 equally spaced alchemical windows are used in each transformation.
-Namely, $\Delta \lambda = 0.05$, $\lambda{min} = 0.00$, and $\lambda{max} = 1.00$.
-The charge and vdW transformations are performed in a single-step fashion with the nonlinear separation-shifted softcore potential^{42, 70-73} and the linear mixing rule.
+Namely, $\Delta \lambda = 0.05$, $\lambda{\min} = 0.00$, and $\lambda{\max} = 1.00$.
+The charge and vdW transformations are performed in a single-step fashion with the nonlinear separation-shifted softcore potential^{39, 72-75} with the default parameters in AMBER and the linear mixing rule.
+The whole guest is included in the softcore region.
+In some cases, the softcore potential could lead to problematic energetics in the alchemical transformation.
+However, in our case, we do not observe any strange behavior of the host-guest systems.
 The simulation in each alchemical intermediate starts from 4000 cycles minimization with 5 kcal/mol/A2 restraints on non-hydrogen atoms of solute, 6000 cycles minimization without any restraint, 1 ns NVT heating from 0 K to 298 K and 2 ns NPT equilibration.
 Later, 20 ns sampling with a sampling interval of 2 ps is performed.
 The resulting overall simulation time for each alchemical mutation is about 483 ns, and the production run is 420 ns.
 Thus, the overall computational cost for each relative free energy calculation includes 483 ns sampling for solvated complex and 483 ns sampling for solvated ligands.
-To extract the results from the alchemical simulations, we used the statistically efficient perturbation estimator MBAR^{26, 27} and the integration method TI.
-The autocorrelation time of the partial derivative of alchemical Hamiltonian $\frac{\partial H}{\partial \lambda}\Big|{\lambda=\lambda_i}$ is calculated to extract independent samples for rigorous uncertainty estimation.^{12, 13, 29, 74, 75}
+To extract the results from the alchemical simulations, we used the statistically efficient perturbation estimator MBAR^{27, 28} and the integration method TI.
+The autocorrelation time of the partial derivative of alchemical Hamiltonian $\frac{\partial H}{\partial \lambda}\Big|{\lambda=\lambda}$ is calculated to extract independent samples for rigorous uncertainty estimation.
+12, 13, 30, 76, 77 The statistical error or the standard deviation (SD) is obtained from the analytical formula of the free energy estimator.